 Size on disk: 7MB

-Installing a huge program to clear out unwanted software is pretty counterintuitive, which is why we love GeekUninstaller.
+Installing a huge program to clear out unwanted software is pretty counterintuitive, which is why we love portable software-remover GeekUninstaller.
 It isn’t as flashy as many uninstallers – it doesn’t include tools for cleaning up your temporary files or optimizing your system preferences, but that’s what CCleaner Portable is for.

 GeekUninstaller is essentially a more capable version of Windows’ own Add/Remove Programs dialog, which saves you the trouble of hunting down each program’s uninstaller individually.

 GeekUninstaller also has a ‘Force removal’ option for troublesome programs, which purges all system files and registry entries.
 There's even a tool that only displays Windows Store apps, which is extremely handy.
+Best of all, because it's portable, it won't add further clutter to your PC.

 Download here: GeekUninstaller